 Financial assistance is offered to a majority of doctoral students and to some master's students during their period of study.
 Various fellowships as well as assistantships between 25% - 67% provide a stipend and a waiver of the tuition and service fee.
-Students who wish to be considered for financial assistance should contact the graduate office listed under "College of Education Graduate Contacts" for more information.
+Students who wish to be considered for financial assistance should contact the graduate office in their academic department for more information.
 Students may not hold more than one full fellowship during any given semester.